 Patients are often amazed at how comfortable they were during and after their treatment.
 The actual dental implant procedure is no more painful than having a tooth pulled.
 You are likely to experience some tenderness and swelling immediately following the procedure, but these symptoms should subside within 2 to 3 days of treatment.

 The cost of dental implants is a concern for many patients.
 When considering the dental implant procedure, it is important to look at the long term benefits that dental implants provide.
 Dental implants are less likely to need repairs and maintenance in the future.
 Compared to dentures, dental implants offer significantly better results in terms of quality of life, something that is hard to put a dollar figure on.

 We offer flexible payment options including interest-free financing to help you pay for your procedure.

 I have more than one missing tooth, can I still use dental implants?

-Yes, A dental implant can be used to replace a one missing tooth or used to replace all of your missing teeth by supporting a denture or over-bridge.
+Yes, A dental implant can be used to replace one missing tooth or used to replace all of your missing teeth by supporting a denture or over-bridge.
 If the dental implants are being used to support a denture or over-bridge, Dr. Petkevis may place as few as four dental implants to secure the restoration.

 Schedule a Consultation

-If you have a missing tooth or several missing teeth, Dental Distinction offers dental implants in the Exton, PA, Downingtown, PA and Chester Springs, PA area.
+If you have a missing tooth or several missing teeth, Dental Distinction offers dental implants in the Exton, PA, Downingtown, PA, and Chester Springs, PA area.
 Schedule an appointment today with Dr. Petkevis to discuss your oral health, concerns, and budget to see if dental implants are the right choice for you.